DigeZyme®: What it is, what it's for, and why we include it in Glorioso

 Who can particularly benefit from DigeZyme®

-While anyone can benefit from a formula with DigeZyme®, there are profiles where the difference is more noticeable:
+Although anyone can benefit from a formula with DigeZyme®, there are profiles where the difference is more noticeable:

 People with lactose intolerance.
 The lactase included in DigeZyme® can help break down any traces of lactose present in the current diet, although our proteins are completely dairy-free.